evastgh/evastgh.github.io/_pages/about.md

 [TL;DR (one-page resume)](/files/Resume_Stephanie_Wang.pdf)
 [TL;DR (CV)](/files/CV_Stephanie_Wang.pdf)

 **I'm currently on medical leave (March 2022 - ongoing) and all academic activities are on hold.
-You can still reach me through my emails, but I will take longer to reply. **
+You can still reach me through emails. **

 My research interests are in partial differential equations and optimization, with applications in computer graphics (physics simulation and geometric processing).
 Right now, I am a Postdoc at [department of Computer Science and Engineering at University of California -- San Diego](https://cse.ucsd.edu/) working with Prof. [Albert Chern](https://cseweb.ucsd.edu/~alchern/).